abhiram-karanth-core/bedrockdb/README.md

 **P99 spikes (~520–625ms)** — WAL fsync and memtable flush compete with foreground requests under sustained load.
 P50 and P90 remain stable — the spike affects fewer than 1% of requests.

-**RANGE P50 is 4.58ms** — `ScanAll()` reads every SSTable block sequentially.
-Range is a full scan, not a point lookup.
-Expected behaviour for an LSM tree.
+**RANGE P50 is 4.58ms** — range queries perform an N-way heap merge across the memtable and all SSTables, with per-SSTable block scans feeding the heap.
+Latency scales with the number of SSTables and result set size.
+Expected behaviour for an LSM tree without seek-based SSTable iterators.

 **LSM write semantics** — BedrockDB follows LSM tree design.
 Writes are sequential appends — fast on any storage media.
 Reads are optimised via bloom filters and LRU block cache to minimise read amplification across SSTables.